 - Want to shorten your loan term and pay your mortgage off early.

 Shortening a loan term can be a smart choice at a time when mortgage history is being made.
-Right now, converting from a standard 30-year home loan to a 20- or even 15-year loan term can offer significant savings.
-Today’s 15-year fixed mortgage rate is just 2.77 percent.
+Converting from a standard 30-year home loan to a 20- or even 15-year loan term could offer significant savings.
+This week’s average mortgage rate is around 3.05 percent.

 Reduce a loan’s term, and your payment may not necessarily change, but you’ll pay off your mortgage sooner.
 This may save you upwards of $42,000 in interest.

 Otherwise, you could keep your 30-year loan term and refinance to lower your monthly payment.
-Refinancing a $250,000 median-priced mortgage at roughly 4.5 percent interest to today’s rate of around 3.36 percent may make a monthly mortgage payment about $164 cheaper.
-Annual savings could add up to close to $2,000.
+Refinancing a $269,000 median-priced mortgage at roughly 4.5 percent interest to today’s rate of around 3.05 percent (with an estimated 3.23 percent Annual Percentage Rate) may make a monthly payment (estimated at $1,141) about $222 cheaper.** Annual savings could add up to over $2,600.